I am not a U.S. citizen and need a visa to study in the United States. Can I apply?

 NE48-416 Cambridge, MA 02139

 TOEFL scores may be mailed to the address above or attached to your application.
+The TOEFL reporting code for MIT is 3514.

 How many classes may I take?